theGreatHerrLebert/ionmob/README.md

 Callbacks are a convenient way to further automate your training procedure.
 We will use two different callbacks that observe model performance on validation data.
 The first one is a learning rate reducer: Should the loss not go down after three consecutive epochs on the validation set, the reducer is going to reduce the learning rate by an order of magnitude.
+If there is still no improvement on performance, the early stopper will stop the training procedure after another 2 epochs.

 ```python
 early_stopper = tf.keras.callbacks.EarlyStopping(